vinayasm/vinayasm/README.md

 # Hi there! 👋

 Welcome to my GitHub profile.
 I'm an AIML student passionate about Artificial Intelligence, Machine Learning, and Data Science.
 Currently focused on SQL, database design, and innovative projects that make an impact.

+## 🔍 Focus Areas
+- Database design
+- Data preprocessing
+- SQL
+- System design

+## 💡 What Drives Me
+- Passionate about turning data into actionable insights and creating solutions with real-world impact.

 ## 🚀 What I'm Working On
 - Exploring AI/ML algorithms and data science techniques.